 The 2018 assessment incorporated the catch history and the adult acoustic biomass indices.
 Five age frequencies were fitted.
 Commercial length frequencies (five scaled length frequencies between 1996 and 2008) were not included in the base model but were fitted in a sensitivity run (see Table 4).

 Catch history

 A catch history for smooth oreo in OEO 4 was developed by scaling the estimated catch to the QMS values (Table 5).
-A catch of 2500 t was assumed for 2017-18.
+A catch of 2876 t was recorded for 2017-18.